tutoruniverse/IMathAS/readme.md

 - `$CFG['UP']`:  An associative array overriding the default User Preference values.
 See the `$prefdefaults` definition in `/includes/userprefs.php` for the appropriate format.
 - `$CFG['GEN']['extrefsize']`: Set to an array of (width,height) to set the popup size for Text and Written Solution question help buttons
 - `$CFG['GEN']['vidextrefsize']`: Set to an array of (width,height) to set the popup size for Video question help buttons
-- `$CFG['GEN']['ratelimit']`: Set to a number of seconds (like 0.2) to limit the rate at which pages can be accessed/refreshed.
 - `$CFG['GEN']['COPPA']`: Set to enable an "I am 13 years old or older" checkbox on new student account creation.
 If not checked, requires a course ID and key to create an account.
 - `$CFG['assess_upgrade_optout']`: Set to true to allow users to opt out of an upgrade to the new assessment interface.
-- `$CFG['reqadminmfa']`: Require admins to enable two-factor authentication.
-- `$CFG['allow_passkeys']`: Set to true to enable passkey registration.
-You'll also need to modify your login page to include a passkey option.
 - `$CFG['logquestionerrors']`: Enable logging of question errors in database
 - `$CFG['skip_errorlog_question_errors']`: Enable to skip logging question errors to system error_log
 - `$CFG['newrelic_log_question_errors']`: Enable to log question errors to newrelic, if extension is installed